Bharath-kumar-7/movie-recommender-system/README.md

 This notebook includes:

-Data cleaning steps
+->Data cleaning steps

-Feature engineering techniques
+->Feature engineering techniques

-Core logic used to transform raw data
+->Core logic used to transform raw data

-Fundamental concepts applied in the project
+->Fundamental concepts applied in the project

 The purpose of this folder is to provide a clear understanding of how the data was processed before building the final model.